The real cost of foreign exchange services.

 They also might be able to help you fix a rate to exchange money in the future today, using forward contracts.

-For regular small transactions – like converting your monthly savings to invest, an online FX company like Wise or Revolut could save some extra money.
+For regular small transactions – like converting your monthly savings to invest, an online FX company like Wise could save some extra money.

 If you found this useful, you might like our free 13 Step Financial Checklist for British expats living overseas.